 Engaging everyone in HSE

-Stork's HSE campaign help engage our global employee community.
-Campaign topics relate directly to the key issues that are affecting our employees and the wider industry.
-This helps us to drive long-term and continual improvements in our HSE culture and performance
+Stork's HSE campaigns help engage our global employee community.
+Campaign topics relate directly to the key issues that are affecting our workforce and the industries which we operate in.
+This helps us to drive long-term and continual improvements in our HSE culture, behaviours and performance.

 Follow the links below to view our HSE campaigns.
-For further information, or to submit your feedback, please email the REACH Beyond Zero Communications Team at firstname.lastname@example.org
+For further information, or to submit your feedback, please email the Safer Together Communications Team at firstname.lastname@example.org

 View our HSE campaigns